-This privacy notice explains how we collect, store and use personal data about individuals working with our trust in a voluntary capacity, including governors and trustees.
+This privacy notice explains how we collect, store and use personal data about individuals working within our trust in a voluntary capacity, including governors and trustees.

-We, Birmingham Diocesan Multi-Academy Trust, are the "data controller" for the purposes of UK data protection law.
+Birmingham Diocesan Multi-Academy Trust is the "data controller" for the purposes of UK data protection law.